 The duration and level of support a participant receives will be different for everyone based on their individual needs.
-The intention of the Program is to be transitional, for up to three years or less if the young person reaches the age of 25 before they have been in the program for three years.

-Supports for the individual should be as flexible as possible to support goals by working in partnership with the participant, their family/carer and any other appropriate formal/informal support.
+The intention of the Program is to be transitional, until the participant reaches the age of 25.
+Supports for the individual should be as flexible as possible to support goals by working in partnership with the participant, their family/carer and any other appropriate formal/ informal support.
 The level of support must be individualised to each participant's needs (i.e., participants may not require the maximum support of their allocated bandwidth).

 For example, a participant may have a reduction in support needs due to successful recovery and transition into community life.
 This should be discussed with all stakeholders when reviewing their individualised funding plan so that a reduced level of support reflective of the participant's needs is outlined in the revised individualised funding plan.
 Reducing the level of support provided can occur at any time based on the participant's needs.
-The Provider will discuss any significant reduction in supports with the Program Coordinator who will notify the Commission when a reduction of services should be reflected in a new plan.
+The Provider will discuss any significant reduction in supports with the Program Coordinator and notify the Commission when a reduction of services should be reflected in a new plan.